 Common Types of Mice in the UK

-There's several common types of mice in the UK, with different appearances, sizes and lifespans.
-If you're curious about which type you've spotted in your home or yard or want to learn about UK mouse varieties so you are able to recognise them, check out our mouse identification guide.
+There are several common types of mice in the UK, with different appearances, sizes and lifespans.
+If you're curious about which type you've spotted in your home or yard or want to learn about UK mouse varieties so you can recognise them, check out our mouse identification guide.

 House Mouse